 It's 1974 and a bearded and long-haired Malcolm Clarke intently studies the settings of the EMS 'Delaware' synthesiser, located at this time in Room 10.
 The small supplementary mixer at the bottom was constructed by Richard-Yeoman Clark.
 The box on top of the Delaware contains a standard BBC Peak Programme Meter (PPM).

-Malcolm Clarke with the Delaware in Room 35.
+Malcolm Clarke with the Delaware in Room 35, later known as Studio C.

 Malcolm Clarke with the Delaware in Room 35.
 The box to the bottom right is a 'spin wheel', which can be used to generate a control voltage by hand.